nolan-h-hamilton/Consenrich/docs/source/examples.rst

     -a consenrichOutput_atac20Benchmark_matches.narrowPeak \
     -b ENCODE3_cCREs.bed -A  > excluded.bed

-By running a functional enrichment analysis on the regions :math:`94345` regions in `excluded.bed`, we can begin to evaluate whether the Consenrich-detected regions that are absent from the ENCODE cCREs are 'false positives' or are potentially relevant to the :math:`m=20` input lymphoblastoid samples.
+By running a functional enrichment analysis on the regions :math:`94345` regions in `excluded.bed`, we can begin to evaluate whether the Consenrich-detected regions that are absent from the ENCODE cCREs are outright false positives or potentially relevant to the :math:`m=20` input lymphoblastoid samples.

-See ``docs/matchingEnrichmentAnalysis.R``, where we make use of `ChIPseeker::annotatePeak <https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html>`_ and `clusterProfiler::enrichGO <https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html>`_ to perform a peak-to-gene, GO-based enrichment analysis on regions in `excluded.bed`.
+- See ``docs/matchingEnrichmentAnalysis.R``, where we make use of `ChIPseeker::annotatePeak <https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html>`_ and `clusterProfiler::enrichGO <https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html>`_ to perform a peak-to-gene, GO-based enrichment analysis on regions in `excluded.bed`.

-Several GO terms indicated in `excluded.bed` directly involve lymphoblast/immune related processes.
+Several key GO terms are indicated in `excluded.bed` that directly involve lymphoblast/immune related processes.
 For example, we find particularly strong enrichments for the following relevant processes:

 +--------------+---------------------------------------------------+-----------+
 | Identifier   | Description                                       | q-value   |